ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 1. Open source
 2. Inter-team

-We haven't had any major open source contributions yet, so we'll only focus on the inter-team contribution model for the time being.
+We haven't had any major open source contributions yet, but we'll describe the process we want to follow here as it underpins the inter-team model.

+## Open source contribution model

+We want to keep this model very simple.
+At it's core, we make the assumptions that developers looking to contribute will look at the `README.md` and thus, be directed to the `CONTRIBUTING.md`.
+Even so, both of those files are widely known as convention in an open source project and developers will be able to direct themselves there.

+The process is very simple and consists of:

+1. Raising an issue for discussion or go directly to submitting a PR if confident it doesn't need any.
+2. Submitting a PR, unless that has been done in lieu of raising an issue.
+3. Discuss.
+4. Merge when ready.

+This is super simple and the PR guidelines can be derived from the rest of our conventions and documentation.
+It's also compatible with the inter-team model, because, at the very worst, internal teams would still be able to follow this process.

+The only real downsides here are that:

+1. It can take longer to yield a merge due to async discussions.
+2. Discovery of contribution need is mostly up to the contributor, unless we reach out to them.

+The inter-team model expands on the open source model to make this process more efficient because we have the privilege of working with internal teams in such a way.

 ## Inter-team contribution model

-The inter-team contribution model is kept as light as possible, and is designed in a way to be compatible with what a theoretical open-source contribution model would look like.
-In the future, if we do end up fleshing out an open source model, it's preferable that we'd update the design of the inter-team model to be a superset of it in hopes that we'd be keeping it as slim, and effective as possible.
+Like the open source model, the inter-team contribution model is kept as light as possible and is designed for compatibility with it so that, at worst, we can fallback to the open source model as teams in other timezones may not be able to meet as easily.

 The steps for the inter-team model are as follows.